jdansev/TYP-Prototype-V1/README.md

 source env/bin/activate
 ```

-Install the dependecies listed in the requirements.txt file.
-Be sure to do this inside of a virtual environment if you want to keep this project's dependecies separate from your global depedencies.
+Install the dependencies listed in the requirements.txt file.
+Be sure to do this inside of a virtual environment if you want to keep this project's dependencies separate from your global ones.
 To do so run this:
 ```
 pip3 install -r requirements.txt
 ```